 Learn more about the benefits of data-driven sales here.

 You can’t improve what you haven’t studied.
 The best way to start helping your team boost sales productivity and make the most of their time is understanding how that time is spent.
 So what does a typical day and week look like for the average rep?
 Luckily, we’ve already done the research for you!

-On average, reps spend 3.9 days in the field, meeting and pitching prospective clients.
+On average, reps spend 4 days in the field, meeting and pitching prospective clients.
 But of course, that number varies across different sales roles.
-For a rep with a hybrid roll, consisting of a mix of both inside and outside sales, that weekly average drops to around 2.9 days in the field.

 Why Outside Sales Visits Are An Important Sales Productivity Metric